james-stoup/org-mode-better-defaults/README.md

 <PIC OF MEETING BEFORE FILING>

 Now that all the action items have been finished and the meeting is over, we can save this meeting.
 To do that hit `C-c C-c` and it will file it away.
+Once you do that you will see a new file appear underneath the org folder on the left.
+This new file called `meetings.org` was created when you saved your new meeting.

-<a id="org80ab3ea"></a>
+<a id="org8235d22"></a>

 ## View the Agenda

-At this point we have create a meeting and 3 TODOs, which means our Agenda View will now have something to display.
+At this point we have created a meeting and 3 TODOs, which means our Agenda View will now have something to display.
 Let's open up the Agenda View and see what it looks like.
 To launch the Agenda hit `C-c a` to bring up the Agenda selector and then press `d` to activate the Daily Agenda view.
 Your screen should now look like this:

 <DAILY AGENDA AND ALL TODOS PIC>